TeplayTel/sports-live-stream-platform-20524/sports_telecast_db/README.md

 - Triggers maintain data consistency automatically
 - The design supports horizontal scaling with proper partitioning

+## Docker initialization scripts

+The official Postgres image runs any .sql files in docker-entrypoint-initdb.d/ on first-time container initialization.
+This repository includes:
+- docker-entrypoint-initdb.d/01_widen_alembic_version.sql

+Behavior of the alembic_version patch:
+- If public.alembic_version or the version_num column does not exist, it does nothing.
+- If version_num is already VARCHAR with length >= 64 (or unbounded), it does nothing.
+- Otherwise, it alters the column to VARCHAR(64).

+This script is idempotent and safe to keep in source control.
+It prevents migration failures when revision identifiers exceed the previous column length.

 ## Next Steps

 1. **Backend Integration**: Update FastAPI models to use database instead of mock data